NVIDIA/G-Assist/plugins/examples/gemini/README.md

 Once installed, you can use Gemini through G-Assist!
 Try these examples:

 ### Basic Text Generation
-- Hey Google, tell me about artificial intelligence.
+- "Hey Google, tell me about artificial intelligence"
-- /google Explain ray tracing using a real-world analogy in one sentence.
-ELI5
+- "Explain ray tracing using a real-world analogy in one sentence.
+ELI5"
+- "What is machine learning?"

-### Search
+### Search & Real-time Information
-- Hey Google, what's the weather in Santa Clara, CA?
+- "Hey Google, what's the weather in Santa Clara, CA?"
-- /google What are the top five features in the latest major patch of RUST?
+- "What are the top five features in the latest major patch of RUST?"
+- "What's the latest news about GPUs?"

 ## Limitations
 - Requires active internet connection